-- (1) To be considered independent, a member of the Board must not have any direct or indirect or "material relationship" with the Corporation.
-A material relationship is a relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a member's independent judgment. - (2) On April 1, 2019, Kevin Bullock was appointed as Chief Executive Officer and a director of the Corporation, replacing Dustin Angelo as Chief Executive Officer.
-As of October 2, 2019, Mr. Angelo had also stepped down as President of the Corporation and from the Board - (3) On March 31, 2020, Maruf Raza resigned from the Board. - (4) As of the date of this Circular, Mr. Fitzgerald is now considered to be an independent member of the Board as it has been three years since he was an executive officer of Orex.
+(1) To be considered independent, a member of the Board must not have any direct or indirect or "material relationship" with the Corporation.
+A material relationship is a relationship which could, in the view of the Board, be reasonably expected to interfere with the exercise of a member's independent judgment.

+(2) On December 9, 2021, Rick Howes was appointed to the Board and Dr. Michael Byron tendered his resignation from the Board.

+(3) On November 16, 2021, P.E. ("Ted") Kavanagh was appointed to the Board.